2013 Season Information

 In her 25th Texas Shakespeare Festival season, Val has been serving as the Festival Associate since 2008 and has designed costumes for twenty-six TSF productions.
 She has directed or designed over 200 plays, musicals, or ballets at Georgia’s Springer Opera House, Circa ‘21 Dinner Playhouse, University of Tennessee Chattanooga, Alabama Dance Theatre, Dallas Repertory Theatre, Theatre AUM, West Virginia’s Lakeview Theatre, Stephen F. Austin State University, and Houston’s Country Playhouse.
 She received a Master of Fine Arts degree from the University of Texas in Austin and is a Distinguished Alumna of the University of North Texas where she received a Bachelor of Arts degree.
 Val is a Professor at Auburn University in Montgomery where she serves as Artistic Director of the Theatre and was awarded the Alumni Association Award for Outstanding Service.
 She received awards for Excellence in Direction and in Design by the Kennedy Center American College Theatre Festival.
 Val was recently named KCACTF Region 4 Vice-Chair for Design, Technology and Management.
 She is a Past Fellow of the International Council of Fine Arts.
 Val and her husband, Mike, are the proud parents of Emily and Courtney.

-Megan Barrett, Stage Manager
+Anna Lard, Stage Manager

 Kevin Calhoun, Assistant Stage Manager